ZGargano/reflection/README.md

 ## 9/29/2017
 This week I learned about XML.
 I learned about subfolders.
 I learned about HTML.
 I learned about nodes.
 I learned about making a website.

+---

+# End of Fifth Week
+## 10/5/2017
+This week I wrote my Google Friday approval.
+I learned more things about making a website.
+I learned that Mr. Gold doesn't like ice cream.
+I learned that Kohlmyer is bad at this class.